anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

   - (there are negative and positive powers, therefore the class name bonus was not appropriate)
   - Different powers have different images so the class had to include multiple if statements to decide which image was for each power type.
 This violated the _Open-Closed principle_.
 The Power class's draw() function has to be modified everytime a new bonus is added.
-Therefore, the _Template Method Pattern_ was used to modify the class.
+Therefore, the _Template Method Design Pattern_ was used to modify the class.
     - The Power class was modified to become an abstract class.
 The function chooseImage() is an abstract method to be implemented by the new concrete classes (scorePlusPower, invertPower, shortPaddlePower).